custardcream98/utility-class-components/README.md

 ## Pass Props to Component

-You can pass props to `utld` component using generics.
+You can pass props to the `utld` component using generics.

 ```tsx
 const Container = utld.div<{ type: "red" | "blue" }>`